 “Can I help you with your bag?” he said to me.
 His hand reached out and neared mine on the handle – I had a death grip on it.
 Then..his hand graced the top of my hand.
 It softly tickled the top of my knuckles.

 Faint.
 Swoon.
 Tingles.
-An explosion of sensations like fireworks on the fourth of July.
+An explosion of fireworks sluiced through my body.

 (I think I even peed my pants a wee bit.
 Where were MY Pull-Ups?)

 “Oh,” I said.
 “No thanks.
 I’ve got it.”
 (What was I thinking?)

 “I am okay, just a crazy Texas girl who over packed.”

 Then I went into a torrent, a verbal vomit – BIG diarrhea of the mouth.

 “I saw you read at St. Bart’s the day that the Challenger went down.
 You read from Franny and Zooey, by Salinger.
 I use a quote from his book in the play I am writing, and I quote–from the book, not my play, I want to be clear–so here’s the quote, ‘I wish I had the courage to be a nobody.’
 Franny says this to Zooey when she is struggling with being rejected from her auditions, she wants to be an actress, you know, have you read the book in it’s entirety?
 I just love it.
 She’s so existential, wild and SO ME.
 Oh, and then you read from Endless Love by Scott Spencer, and it was so wonderful, much MUCH better than the film, did you see the film, Endless Love?”

 After this stream of my nervosa descended upon him, there was a pause, the kind that’s seconds but feels like eons.

 Darn it if he didn’t smile again.
 His sleepy, sexy eyes kind of smiled, too.

 “That is so nice of you to remember.
 That was quite a day with the Challenger going down.”